How to get insurance to pay for water damage

 Flood insurance

 If you live in an area that’s at risk for flood damage, consider purchasing flood insurance.
-Flood insurance can protect your home from water damage from high tides, hurricanes, heavy rain, and other sources of flooding.
+Flood insurance can protect your home from water damage from high tides, hurricanes, heavy rain, and other sources of natural flooding.
 If you live in a high-risk flood zone, your mortgage lender may require you to purchase flood insurance.

 Ready to shop home insurance?